All assessments for independent status under the 'unreasonable to live at home' (UTLAH) category must follow a number of mandatory procedures.

 All assessments of eligibility for independent status based on UTLAH provisions for students and unemployed people under 18 years, will always be conducted by a Centrelink social worker.
 This assessment must include the following:

-Assessment of independent status based on UTLAH provisions for students and other young people aged 18 years or older, will generally be conducted by a Centrelink social worker.
+Assessment of independent status based on UTLAH provisions for students and other young people aged 18 years or older, will be conducted by a Centrelink officer, with support from a Centrelink social worker if required.

 Social workers assess and refer youth protocol cases and may then progress any claims from people referred under the youth protocol against independent status provisions.
 If the young person is under a state or territory court, ministerial or departmental order or direction, claims should be assessed under separate 'state care' independence provisions.